msabramo/vagrant_sql_server_express/README.md

   the host, you can connect to SQL Server Express by connecting to `localhost:1433`.
 - You can RDP to the host by doing `vagrant rdp`.
+- `vagrant ssh` will not work out of the box, because the guest has no ssh server.
+If you are determined to use ssh, you can look into installing an ssh server like winsshd, freesshd, the openssh package from Cygwin, etc.

 [Vagrant]: https://www.vagrantup.com/
 [VirtualBox]: https://www.virtualbox.org/